shivachittamuru/mosaic-pathway/README.md

 This branch calls the Anthropic Claude API directly through the official `anthropic` package.
 Generation uses Claude's native structured outputs, so the `LearningPathway` model is passed as the output format and the parsed result is validated by Pydantic before anything reaches a family.

-The earlier Azure OpenAI implementation is preserved on the `aoai-generation-branch` branch.
-Only one generation provider is wired into this branch; there is no provider abstraction, registry, or runtime switch.

 ## Architecture and handoff

 Three documents support a developer taking the project over: